A. R. Rawlinson: War service

 Already a cadet in the Officer Training Corps, Rawlinson was commissioned on 1 September 1914 as a temporary second lieutenant in the war-raised 6th (Service) Battalion of The Queen's (Royal West Surrey Regiment).
 He was promoted to temporary lieutenant on 29 December 1914.
 After a year's service he obtained a regular commission with the York and Lancaster Regiment, serving again as a second lieutenant.
 On 26 June 1916, he was seconded to the newly formed Machine Gun Corps and promoted back to lieutenant on 21 December 1916.
 After he was wounded in action he began a career in Military Intelligence, 'employed at the War Office' in MI.1(a) as an acting major.
 He was awarded an MBE for his war service and resigned his commission on 27 February 1919.

 On 14 April 1939, he transferred from the Reserve of Officers of the York and Lancaster Regiment to the Queen's Royal Regiment (West Surrey) and returned to active service.
-During World War II he served with the rank or major as the head of MI.9(a), a department of MI.9 responsible for vetting enemy prisoners of war.
+During World War II he served with the rank of major as the head of MI.9(a), a department of MI.9 responsible for vetting enemy prisoners of war.
 The department was later reconstituted as MI.19 in its own right.
 He retired from the service with the honorary rank of lieutenant colonel on 5 January 1946.